Suomi KP/-31: Tactics

-Initially the KP/-31 was issued as a substitute for a light machine gun, and proved inadequate in this role.
+Initially the KP/-31 was issued as a substitute for a light machine gun, however, it proved inadequate in that role.
 Instead, soldiers learned by trial and error how to use submachine guns to the best effect.
 By the time of the Continuation War, Finnish doctrine had been altered to include both a KP/-31 and a light machine gun (usually a captured Degtyaryov) in every infantry squad.
 By 1943 this had been expanded to two KP/-31s per squad.
 KP/-31 production continued with the intention of adding a third submachine gun to each squad, but this plan was shelved in 1944 when the Continuation War ended.

 Sales

 Finland focused on sales to South America and the Baltic States.
 It was sold to both sides during the Spanish Civil War; about 300 were confiscated by France from interned Republican troops in 1939.
 Estonia, France, and Poland bought some before World War Two that were later captured.
 Germany and their Axis allies Bulgaria and Croatia bought some after the war began.
 The German Armeeoberkommando Norwegen and Finnish SS Troops were issued the KP/-31 from Finnish stores.
 A weld-on magazine adapter was created by the Germans to convert MP38/MP40 magazines to feed in the KP/-31 to simplify logistics.

 The Suomi KP was also manufactured under license.
 It was made in Sweden as the Husqvarna Kulsprutepistol Kpist M37 with a shorter 8.4-inch [213 mm] barrel.
-It was chambered for the weak 9mm Browning Long [9x20mmSR] cartridge, which required a rear-slanting magazine well.
+It was chambered for the weak 9mm Browning Long [9×20mmSR] cartridge, which required a rear-slanting magazine well.
 It used a 56-round four-column "coffin" magazine designed by Linde AB and manufactured by the Carl Gustav State Rifle Factory.
 They later adopted the redesigned Husquarna Kpist M37/39 chambered in 9mm Parabellum with a standard-length barrel [314mm] and 50-round "coffin" magazine.
 The Danish adopted it as the Madsen Maskinpistol M/41.
 It has distinctive protective metal “ears” on either side of the front post sight and used the 20-round magazine.
 The Swiss adopted it as the Hispano-Suiza Machinenpistole MP43 and issued it with the "coffin" magazine.
 The later MP43/44 had a fixed square notch rather than adjustable rear sights and the barrel jacket was modified to take a bayonet mount.